TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/Index.rst

 Those steps are sufficient for most of the simple extensions, however, bigger projects often need more complex queries to the Persistence Layer as you will see with the example extension *SjrOffers*.
-This exemplary extension serves with offers for parents or teenagers for satisfying their certain needs.
+This extension handles offers for specific age groups.
 An example would be something like "Please show me all existing offers for a 5-years child close to the town centre".
 It should be possible to make such a request through the website, which should contain an input form.
 This form then sends the request to the extension.
 There, the Repository will compile the appropriate offers and send them back to the website.
-Thus, we will implement the method ``findDemanded($demand)`` in a final step to find those offers.
+We will implement the method ``findDemanded($demand)`` in a final step to find those offers.

 Let's start with the database.

 .. toctree::